digideskio/boscode-learn/README.md

 Create a for loop with a variable `i` starting at 0 and increasing by 1 each time through the loop.
 The loop should run as long as `i` is less than `limit`.

 On each iteration of the loop, add the number `i` to the `total` variable.
-To do this, you can use this statement:
+To do this, you can use this statement (equivalent to total = total + i):

 ```js
 total += i;